awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 Larger volumes scale these limits linearly, with throughput capped at a maximum of 500 MiB/s\.
 After the bucket is depleted, throughput is limited to the baseline rate of 40 MiB/s per TiB\.

-On volume sizes ranging from 0\.5 to 16 TiB, baseline throughput varies from 20 to a cap of 500 MiB/s, which is reached at 12\.5 TiB as follows:
+On volume sizes ranging from 0\.125 TiB to 16 TiB, baseline throughput varies from 5 MiB/s to a cap of 500 MiB/s, which is reached at 12\.5 TiB as follows:

 ```
             40 MiB/s